Why is it important to be yourself?

 But being too empathetic may end up with you sacrificing and burying your authentic self.
 You may start to become someone others want you to be instead of who you truly are, without even realizing it.
 Eventually, this may lead to frustration and you may not even know why is this so.

 There is nothing wrong with fitting in.
 But when it becomes overboard that you start to please others and seek approval constantly, you are going to neglect your authentic self.
 Everyone has their own path.
 Their path may not be right for you, so you need to consult your own heart and soul.

-Being authentic doesn’t just benefit you, it benefits others too.
+Being who you are doesn’t just benefit you, it benefits others too.

-Being true to yourself not only help you in relationships, business and make you feel better, it also helps others too.
+Being true to yourself not only helps you in relationships, business, and make you feel better, it also helps others too.

 1. It helps you gain clarity about yourself.

 The more you be yourself, the clearer you know about yourself.
 You don’t have to know everything about yourself to be yourself.
 Discovering yourself is an ongoing process in life.
 It requires you to be aware of your thoughts, emotions, and behaviors.

 When you are honest with yourself, you will find it easier to identify your preferences.